Tornadoes, Hurricanes & Earthquakes

 • See a chemical or oil spill?
 Call the National Response Center at 1-800-424-8802 (24 hours a day every day).
 Chemicals can give off toxic air pollution, so report them as quickly as possible.

-• More information at Ready.gov can help you prepare for or respond.
+• Information at Ready.gov can help you prepare for or respond to a disaster.

 • Need help recovering?
 DisasterAssistance.gov helps you to receive disaster assistance.

 • What to do with disaster debris?
 Don't burn it.
-This lists ways that work to get rid of debris without adding to the burden to your health.
+Learn how you can get rid of debris without adding to the burden to your health.
 More information is also available in this guide to mold cleanup after disasters.

 • American Red Cross provides guidance to help members of your family connect during and after a disaster.

-• Downloadable infographic handout on hurricane preparation available in English and Spanish. https://www.cdc.gov/cpr/infographics/br-hurricanes.htm
+• Download this infographic handout on hurricane preparation, available in English and Spanish: https://www.cdc.gov/cpr/infographics/br-hurricanes.htm